Azure region access request process

-If you prefer to submit multiple requests, Microsoft Support will combine these on your behalf, for more streamlined communications.
+If you prefer to submit multiple requests, Microsoft Support will combine these requests on your behalf, for more streamlined communications.

 Complete the following information:

-Field Value Region to Enable <insert the region you are requesting access to> Deployment Model ARM Planned VM type for example, Dv3 Series Planned Compute usage in Cores 25 Planned Storage usage in TB 10 Planned SQL Database SKU for example, S0 Planned No. of Databases per DB SKU (20 DB limit per SKU)
+Field Value Region to Enable <insert the region you are requesting access to> Deployment Model ARM Planned VM type For example, Dv3 Series Planned Compute usage in Cores 25 Planned Storage usage in TB 10 Planned SQL Database SKU For example, S0 Planned No. of Databases per DB SKU (20 DB limit per SKU)

 You can also include the following additional resource needs in your support request, or submit via a separate support request at another time:

 List the specific VM Types for which you plan to apply Reserved Instances, and your estimated usage in Cores.